Malobika8/All-In-One/Operators-BinaryNo-BitManipulation/IntroToOperators-Ch-1.md

 # Operators

-Symbols that tell compiler to perform some operation.
-The variables are called operands.
+Symbols that tell Compiler to perform some Operations.
+The variables are called Operands.
 - Arithmetic operators: Binary(+,-,*,/,%) & Unary(++,--)(Pre & post increment/decrement)
 - Relational operators: ==,!=,<,>,<=,>=
 - Logical: &&,||,!